bojjenclon/CollisionFrames/README.md

 * Save info for all images in the "animation" to a JSON file
 * Basic onion skinning
 * Preview the current animation
+* Control the origin point of each frame

 ---